Arborist Tree Care

-Tree health as defined by the Arborist at Olson Tree Care in Des Moines, Iowa.
-The ability of apical meristems (ends of root and shoots) to divide and elongate allows both sections to rebound from deficit.
+Tree health as defined by Olson Tree Care in Des Moines, Iowa is the vigorous expansion of the shoots and roots.
+These areas have the ability of apical meristems (ends of root and shoots) to divide and elongate allowing both sections to rebound from deficit by expansion.
 The storage (xylem) tissue does not have the same benefits.

 When the trunk, large branches and root diameter increase, it stays increased with no ability to adjust.
 It’s growth is fluctuated by lateral meristems, but this is not fluctuating the already created space.